fistware/fistware/README.md

-### Fistware is a Criminality GUI that will consist of several FE and visual features
+### Fistware is a Criminality GUI that will consist of alot of stuff like aimbot and streamproof esp!!
 <!--
 **fistware/fistware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.